nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Filter a person

-1. Filtering a person on TalentHub
+1. Filtering a person on TalentHub by tag

     1. **Prerequisites**: List all persons using the `list person` command.
 Multiple persons in the list.
 Three entries with tags called Celebrity.
 No entries with tags called TwitchStreamer.

     2. Test case: `filter person celebrity`
         1. **Expected**: 3 persons listed!
-        2. If you are on the Events tab, TalentHub will switch to the Persons tab and display the added contacts.
+        2. TalentHub will display the contacts with the given tag(s).

     3. Test case: `filter person TwitchStreamer`
         1. **Expected**: 0 persons listed!